Derided by Imran Khan as US puppet, new Pakistan PM bets on centrism

-ISLAMABAD (BLOOMBERG) - To ousted leader Imran Khan, Pakistan's new prime minister is simply a "slave of America" who conspired with the United States to remove his government and reorient the nation's foreign policy.
+ISLAMABAD • To Pakistan's ousted leader Imran Khan, the new prime minister is simply a "slave of America" who conspired with the US to remove his government and reorient the nation's foreign policy.

-Yet those close to Mr Shehbaz Sharif, chosen by lawmakers on Monday (April 11) after Mr Khan was removed in a no-confidence vote, describe a man adept at balancing ties between powerful actors - whether it be the US, China, Russia or even Pakistan's own military, which staged a coup against his brother more than two decades ago.
+Yet those close to Mr Shehbaz Sharif, chosen by lawmakers on Monday after Mr Khan was removed in a no-confidence vote, describe a man adept at balancing ties between powerful actors, whether it be the United States, China, Russia or even Pakistan's military, which staged a coup against his brother more than two decades ago.

 "Shehbaz Sharif would really like to pursue friendly relationships with all countries," said Mr Miftah Ismail, a former finance minister who worked with Mr Sharif when he headed Punjab, Pakistan's most populous province.